garrandall/popular-music-data/tracks/don-t-need-a-gun-billy-idol.md

 Wop bop a lu bop, yeah, you gotta move up
 Flip flop fly
 Lawdy Miss Clawdy
-Oooh, what a story dreams to buy
+Oh, what a story dreams to buy
 Don't need a knife to violate my life
 It's all so insane